open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 You can download the binaries from
 [the artifacts of the `ci` GitHub workflow](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/actions/workflows/ci.yml?query=branch%3Amain).

+In the documentation,
-The location where the binaries are located will be refered as `%InstallationLocation%`.
+the binaries location is refered as `%InstallationLocation%`.

 On Linux, after the installation, you can optionally create the default log directory: